apache/camel-website/content/blog/2023/01/camel4roadmap/index.md

 6. Release only what is ready (JEE10 / Java17)
    This means that Camel components that are not ready (yet) will be dropped in a release until they are ready.
 7. Release Camel Core + Camel Spring Boot together
-8. Move Camel Karaf to Apache Karaf as karaf-camel sub-project
+8. Move Camel Karaf to Apache Karaf as karaf-camel subproject

 ## Major Goals
 9. Support Java 17 features such as records, multiline strings, etc.